 - Look for "Screen Size" or "screen Adjustments" or "Aspect Ratio" or "Overscan"

 - Cycle through the various options until the image fits the screen correctly.
 Usually, the correct option is "Native", "Full" or "Unscaled".

 If the TV has a PC mode this often both disables overscan and adjusts the image settings for the optimal quality when receiving a digital signal from a PC.
 On top of that, it also disables many image processing that will lower the latency when streaming.

 The image resolution shown on the TV is the resolution of your computer screen scaled to the resolution of your TV screen.
 This means that if your computer has a 720p monitor, the picture streamed to your TV will also be 720p even though the TV is 1080p.

-Airtame 1 is using HDMI hotplug events in order to record the new resolution provided by screen every time it gets plugged into HDMI port of the screen or projector, even while still being powered.
+Airtame 1 is using HDMI hotplug events in order to record the new resolution provided by the screen every time it gets plugged into the HDMI port of the screen or projector, even while still being powered.

 Filling the whole screen